16 items found

 -

-Set of rose brass oval door knobs
+A set of three pairs of Victorian brass oval door knobs

 Large early twentieth century rose brass door pulls